gdimitriu/raspberryPicoDroids/README.md

 	- for yyy > 0 it will rotate right with yyy degrees
 	- for xxx = 0 and yyy = 0 it will coast

+- n# clear the path in memory

+- Nxxxx# add command path

+- D# move in direct path (as the commands where enter)

+- B# move in reverse order (as the command where enter)